vjbollavarapu/modulyn-community/docs/GRANT_PROPOSAL.md

-# TidyGen ERP - Web3 Foundation Grant Proposal
+# Modulyn ERP - Web3 Foundation Grant Proposal

 ## 📋 **Executive Summary**

-TidyGen ERP is a revolutionary **Web3-enabled Enterprise Resource Planning platform** designed to transform the $400+ billion global cleaning services industry through blockchain technology, smart contracts, and decentralized applications.
+Modulyn ERP is a revolutionary **Web3-enabled Enterprise Resource Planning platform** designed to transform the $400+ billion global cleaning services industry through blockchain technology, smart contracts, and decentralized applications.
 Our platform addresses critical industry challenges including payment disputes, service verification, trust issues, and operational inefficiencies by leveraging the transparency, immutability, and automation capabilities of Web3 technology.

 ### **Key Innovation**
 We are building the first comprehensive ERP system that integrates **Polkadot/Substrate parachain technology** with traditional business operations, creating a trustless ecosystem where service providers, clients, and stakeholders can interact with complete transparency and automated execution.